 For example, if your Standard Edition server software is release 22.214.171.124, then you must upgrade to release 126.96.36.199 of Enterprise Edition.

 If your operating system is Windows, then stop all Oracle services, including the

 Make a backup copy of files under

 $Oracle_Home/network/admin.
 This ensures that the listener is configured after you complete the steps in this procedure.

-Back up all database files under the current Oracle home that you need to keep.
+Back up all database files and data under the current Oracle home that you need to keep.

 On Linux, back up

 orabase_cleanup.lst file found in the

 Oracle_Home/utl directory and remove the "oradata" and "admin" entries.
 Refer to "Deinstallation of the Oracle home in the earlier release of Oracle Database may result in the deletion of the old Oracle base that was associated with it".